Rates of adaptive group testing in the linear regime: Introduction

 In Dorfman's original work \cite{dorfman}, the application was to test men enlisting into the U.S.~army for syphilis using a blood test.
 Dorfman noted that testing pools of mixed blood samples could use fewer tests than testing each blood sample individually.
 The test result from such a pool should be negative if every blood sample in the pool is free of the disease, while the test result should be positive if at least one of the blood samples is contaminated.

-The most important distinction between types of group testing is between: \begin{itemize} \item \type{Adaptive testing}, where the items placed in a test can depend on the results of previous tests. \item \type{Nonadaptive testing}, where all the tests are designed in advance. \end{itemize} This paper concerns adaptive testing, and will examine some cases where adaptive group testing provides large improvements over the nonadaptive case.
+Different group testing models are discussed in the recent surey \cite{survey}.
+The most important distinction between is between: \begin{itemize} \item \type{Adaptive testing}, where the items placed in a test can depend on the results of previous tests. \item \type{Nonadaptive testing}, where all the tests are designed in advance. \end{itemize} This paper concerns adaptive testing, and will examine some cases where adaptive group testing provides large improvements over the nonadaptive case.

 Another consideration is how many defective items there are.
 In this paper, we consider the \emph{linear regime}, where the number of defective items $k$ is a constant proportion $p \in (0,1)$ of the $n$ items.
 A lot of group testing work has concerned the \emph{very sparse regime} where $k$ is constant as $n \to \infty$ \cite{dyachkov-rykov,malyutov,AS} or the \emph{sparse regime} $k = \Theta(n^\alpha)$ as $n \to \infty$ for some $\alpha < 1$ \cite{BJA,ABJ,SC}.
 However, we argue that the linear regime is more appropriate for many applications.
 For example, in Dorfman's original set-up, we might expect each person joining the army to have a similar prior probability $p$ of having the disease, and that this probability should remain roughly constant as more people join, rather than tending towards $0$; thus one expects $k \approx pn$ to grow linearly with $n$.